OlstFlow/Startup_Scene_Master/README.md

 ## 📁 How to Use:
 1. Install the addon via Preferences > Add-ons > Install.
 2. Set the path to your `.blend` template folder in the addon preferences.
-3. Press `F7` or use the Scene Templates panel to load a scene.
+3. Press `F7` (by default) to open the template selector dialog.
+You can reassign this shortcut in the keymap settings if needed.

 ---